Import/Export by command line

 Examples:

-Imports trace data from local files to the specified workspace or project.
+Imports specific data types from local files to the specified workspace.

 Arguments: